sinhp/HoTTLean/README.md

 - Natural model semantics of MLTT in presheaf categories (`HoTTLean.Model`) and a proof that this semantics is sound for the syntax (`ofType_ofTerm_sound`).

-- An ongoing construction of the groupoid model of type theory (`HoTTLean.Groupoids`).
+- A `sorry`-free construction of the groupoid model of type theory with Π, Σ, Id types (`HoTTLean.Groupoids`).
 - Pieces of general mathematics and category theory such as the Grothendieck construction for groupoids (`HoTTLean.ForMathlib`, `HoTTLean.Grothendieck`, `HoTTLean.Pointed`).